-- 1-View the available PRESETS in the list box.
-Use the UP and DOWN ARROWS to scroll through. - 2-Select the PRESET that is to be copied.
-It will be highlighted in BLUE. - 3-Touch COPY at the bottom of the list.
-That PRESET will be copied to the next EMPTY position. - 4-If there is not an available empty slot, no action will happen.
-To free up an empty slot, follow the instructions for deleting a PRESET.
+- View the available presets in the list box.
+Use the UP and DOWN arrows to scroll through the complete list. - 2.
+Select the preset that is to be copied.
+It will be highlighted in blue. - 3.
+Touch COPY at the bottom of the list.
+That preset will be copied to the next empty position. - 4.
+If there is not an available empty slot, no action will happen.
+To free up an empty slot, follow the instructions for deleting a preset.